Yousuf28/qmk_firmware/readme.md

  keyboards/keebio/nyquist/keymaps/yousuf_keymap

- and I have following files.
+ and I have following files.(for change only this file for nyquist)

 - config.h